Haas FTMBA Program Absence Policy

 Faculty members may require documentation from University Health Services if you miss exams or fail to complete other course work.

-If you or your partner are expecting a child while you are an enrolled student, please contact the Assistant Dean.
-The Assistant Dean will discuss your individual parental leave options with you and help you work with your instructors if needed.
+If you or your partner are expecting a child while you are an enrolled student, please contact the MBA Program Office.
+The MBA Program Office will discuss your individual parental leave options with you and help you work with your instructors if needed.

 The Program Office will work with you and your instructors if you need a longer absence.